 There are seven types of Biwa:

 A large and heavy instrument with four strings and four frets.
-Its plectrum is small and thin, often of round shape, and made of solid materials, such as ivory.
-It was not used to accompany singing, and is played laterally, like a guitar, and in a sitting position.
+Its plectrum is small and thin, often of round shape, and made of solid materials.
+It was played in group and is played laterally, like a guitar, and in a sitting position.

 • Gogen Biwa